Research and Exploration

 - Project’s feasibility (20%)

-- Realism of the work schedule and budget forecast
+- Realism of work plan and budget

 Ethics